Diabetic Ocular Diseases

 Click here for a short instructional video.

-Is there available treatment for these diabetic ocular disease?
+Is there available treatment for these diabetic ocular diseases?

 Treatment of diabetic retinopathy and diabetic macular edema varies depending on the extent of the disease.
 People with DR and DME may need a referral for laser surgery to seal leaking blood vessels or to discourage other blood vessels from leaking.
 After laser surgery, each patient is rechecked several months after treatment and, if the diabetic macular edema is not responding to treatment, the laser treatment is repeated.
 The goal of treatment is to maintain current visual acuity and reduce the chances of progressive visual loss.
 Even with successful treatment, visual acuity often does not improve.